Picton - Wellington

 Distance47 Nautical Miles

-* Prices subject to change, pricing is taken from last 30 days, last updated 1 February 2026.
+* Prices subject to change, pricing is taken from last 30 days, last updated 1 April 2026.

 Picton to Wellington Ferry Most Popular Questions

-Port of Picton Guide
+Picton Port Guide

 The Port of Picton is the main ferry port on New Zealand’s South Island and the arrival point for ferries to Picton from Wellington.
 Situated at the head of the Marlborough Sounds, the port is renowned for its stunning scenery and serves as a key transport hub linking the South Island with the North Island.